bryanknox/bryanknox.github.io/_posts/2021-12-09-dotnet-user-secrets-set-cli-notes.md

 Ignored if any id option is specified.

 The Visual Studio project file's global `UserSecretsId` will be used if the specified configuration is not associated with a `UserSecretsId` in the project file.
-Or, an error will be output if project file does not have a global `UserSecretsId`.
+In that scenario an error will be output if the project file does not have a global `UserSecretsId`.

 ### Id Option